LambLeeg/xfce4-lambleeg-rice/README.md

 ## Caution

 All you do or make is up to you, it's your responsibility.
-The great power comes the great responsibility!
+The great power comes with the great responsibility!